jeanleecole/archive/pages/Projects/metzerott_formatted.md

 His voice had grown hoarse and low, and Father McClosky bent his brow on his hand without attempting a reply.
 After a moment the speaker continued,&mdash;

 "Well, that is all over now; and I can thank Him for her life and&mdash;for her death.
 But it cut to the roots of my life; it tore the scales from my eyes, and showed me the true meaning of all that I saw around me.
 I could be a *dilettante* no longer.
 Yet just because the commonplace business arrangements of the world had suddenly become so terrible, so openly subversive of God's order and out of harmony with His creation, I did my utmost to avoid giving offence.
 I could not expect my people to see at a glance the hollowness and falsity of all they had been trained to believe right and just, or to spring with one bound to the height which I had attained through many struggles and much tribulation.
-But one cannot be so gentle, so considerate, that a congregation of millionnaires will not take offence at being told that every dollar they own, beyond what is needful for themselves and their families, is a <p class="pagenum">Begin page 170</p> wrong to Christ's poor; that the Jewish land laws were of divine appointment, and a model for our imitation; and that every man, woman, and child has a moral right, and should have a legal one, to an equal share of the wealth&mdash;not the money&mdash;belonging to the nation."
+But one cannot be so gentle, so considerate, that a congregation of millionnaires will not take offence at being told that every dollar they own, beyond what is needful for themselves and their families, is a <hr><p class="pagenum">Page 170</p> wrong to Christ's poor; that the Jewish land laws were of divine appointment, and a model for our imitation; and that every man, woman, and child has a moral right, and should have a legal one, to an equal share of the wealth&mdash;not the money&mdash;belonging to the nation."

 Father McClosky drew a long breath.
 "Ye said *that* to them?" he said.